doublerook777/Sih-26-136/docs/SCHEMA.md

 ## Notes for Pair A (models.py)

+- Money fields (`budget`, `amount`, `turnover`) are integers, whole rupees, no decimals.
+  Matches `docs/API.md` section 0.
+Use `int`, not `float`, even though SQLite won't enforce the difference, the API contract and any strict JSON consumer will notice.
+- The challenges table's duration field is `timeline_days` (an int, e.g. `90`), matching
+  `docs/API.md` section 3 exactly.
+Earlier drafts of this doc said `timeline`, which is wrong, this was a documentation error, not a modeling one, now corrected.
 - `[]` suffix means a JSON list column (`technologies[]`), not a Postgres array type.
   Section 2b of the roadmap explains why: JSON works identically on SQLite and Postgres, Postgres arrays don't exist on SQLite.